What are Views and Groups

 - Select the assets tab on the sidebar, make sure you are in the correct view, then open the overflow menu (3 dots) and select Create Group.

-- Enter the name for your group, as well as the budget and field scheme if necessary.
+- Enter the name for your group, and field scheme if necessary.
+(We will discuss Rules in the next section.)

 - The first drop-down menu under the rules contains 2 options, the first is "Any of the following" that matches an asset that matches Any of the rules.
 The second is "All of the following" that matches an asset that matches All of the rules.